"πάντα ῥεῖ (panta rhei) - everything flows"

 Theory of Knowledge

-Heraclitus sees the great majority of human beings as lacking understanding.
-According to Heraclitus, most people sleep-walk through life, not understanding what is going on about them.
-Yet the experience of words and deeds can enlighten those who are receptive to their meaning.
+Heraclitus argues that most human beings are lacking understanding.
+His position is that most people sleep-walk through life, not understanding what is going on about them.
+Despite this, the experience of words and actions can enlighten those who are receptive to their meaning.

 The Doctrine of Flux and the Unity of Opposites

-This passage contains the earliest philosophical use of the word kosmos, “world-order,” denoting the organized world in which we live, with earth, sea, atmosphere, and heavens.
-For Heraclitus, flux and opposition are necessary for life.
+This passage contains the earliest philosophical use of the word kosmos, “world-order,” identifying the organized world in which we live in.
+According to Heraclitus, flux and opposition are necessary for life.

 Accomplishments and Influence